ChainlinkResources/docs/source/includes/goldmine/_networks.md

 chainspec_abi | optional network-specific chainspec ABI object | --
 chainspec_abi_url | optional network-specific chainspec ABI url; overridden by `chainspec_abi` | --
-client | default p2p client to be used on the network (i.e., parity, geth, etc.) | -- engine_id | the consensus engine to be used for the chain (i.e., ethhash, poa, ibft)| -- native_curreny | symbol representing the native currency on the network (i.e., ETH) | -- protocol_id | the type of consensus mechanism (i.e., pow, poa)
+client | default p2p client to be used on the network (i.e., parity, geth, etc.) | -- engine_id | the consensus engine to be used for the chain (i.e., ethash, poa, ibft)| -- native_curreny | symbol representing the native currency on the network (i.e., ETH) | -- protocol_id | the type of consensus mechanism (i.e., pow, poa)